JPalmerK/YAWN_functions/README.md

 ____________
 ## TL;DR
-An R-based methodology for storing noise metrics in [H5DF5](https://www.google.com/search?q=hdf5+s&rlz=1C1GCEA_enUS1046US1046&oq=hdf5+s&aqs=chrome..69i57j69i59j69i60l3.5504j0j7&sourceid=chrome&ie=UTF-8) files.
-Modularized to pick and chose which metrics to store and open source for dealing with data irregularities.
+An R-based methodology for storing noise metrics in [HDF5 (Hierarchical Data Format version 5)](https://www.hdfgroup.org/solutions/hdf5/)  files.
+The code is modularized so a user can pick and chose which metrics to store.
+This repository is licensed as open source software to help the community deal with data irregularities.

 Pre-written metrics
-1) Hybrid-milidecade levels
+1) Hybrid-millidecade band levels
-2) Third-octave levels
+2) Third-octave band levels
-3) Decade-bands
+3) Decade band levels
-4) Broadband
+4) Broadband level

 Pre-written plotting functions.
-Returns standard plots in ggplot format
+These returns standard plots in ggplot format.
-1) LTSA
+1) LTSA (Long-term Spectral Average)
 2) Probability distribution
 3) Hourly noise level distributions
 _______________________
 ## Introduction

-Measuring ambient noise levels is an important part of many ecological studies and particularly in the marine environment where noise levels are both a conservation concern and a hindrance to passive acoustic monitoring.
-Anthropogenic noise has been implicated in the death of deep diving marine species such as beaked whales and as a secondary stressor in other marine mammals including killer whales and right whales.
-With ongoing acoustic monitoring efforts for many vocally active species, monitoring background noise levels is also key in understanding changes in detection range which could bias monitoring or real-time conservation efforts.
+Measuring ambient noise levels is an important part of many ecological studies, particularly in the marine environment where noise levels are both an emerging conservation concern for many signaling or listening species and a hindrance to passive acoustic monitoring for signals from soniferous species.
+Anthropogenic noise has been implicated in the stranding of deep diving marine species such as beaked whales and as a stressor in other marine mammals including endangered killer whales and right whales.
+With ongoing acoustic monitoring efforts for many vocally active species, quantitative assessment of background noise levels is also key in understanding changes in detection range which could bias monitoring or real-time conservation efforts.

-There are plethora of free and paid services used to calculate noise metrics including PAMGuard (www.Pamguard.org), Triton, and PAMGuide.
+There are plethora of free and paid services used to calculate noise metrics including PAMGuard (www.Pamguard.org), [Triton](https://www.cetus.ucsd.edu/technologies_triton.html), and [PAMGuide](https://sourceforge.net/projects/pamguide/).
 Each of these systems have their benefits and limitations and bioacousicians often find themselves in need of modification for their own specific data needs.
 For instance, Triton and its associate Remoras are also free and there is a compiled version that does not require MATLAB.
 However, any customization does require a MATLAB license which is frequently cost prohibitive, especially for researchers in developing countries.
 PAMGuard is both free and an industry standard but can be difficult to work with and JAVA is not commonly known among biologists.
 This makes it challenging for researchers to troubleshoot without reaching out to a small but dedicated team of maintainers.
 Finally, PAMGuide was written in both R and MATLAB and includes a Matlab-GUI, allowing for user-friendly interface.

-The paper was well received, with over 200 citations, in no small part because of the well-documented and published code provided by the author.
+The [PAMGuide paper (Merchant et. al 2014)](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12330) was well received, with over 200 citations, in no small part because of the well-documented and published code provided by the author.
 However, it too has limitations have required extensive modifications for many long-term noise projects and, after 9 years, the code was due for some updates.
 Principle among the limitations the speed of analysis and the storage options initially provided (either mat files or .csv files).
 These become ungainly at best and untenable at worst when working with large, multi-instrument, or multi-year arrays.

 An ideal storage solution would allow storage for large, multi-level datasets with descriptors, metadata, efficient access speed and accessibility across multiple platforms.
-Presently H5DF databases meet these criteria.
-These formats are platform independent, self-described, and open source (sharing is caring).
+Presently HDF5 databases meet these criteria.
+Such formats are platform independent, self-described, and open source (sharing is caring).

 Additionally [Martin et al., 2021](https://static1.squarespace.com/static/52aa2773e4b0f29916f46675/t/6033d0181ce4934ad7c3d913/1614008346204/Martin_et_al_2021_Hybrid+millidecade+spectra_practical+format+for+ambient+data+exchange.pdf) provided a efficient methodology for storing and sharing large database of sound metrics.
-These metrics provide an efficient methodology for sharing large-scale and long term datasets.
+These metrics provide an efficient methodology for sharing large-scale and long-term datasets.

+## YAWN goals, features, & status

-The principal goal of this work is to produce a reliable and flexible system for recording noise metrics.
-In achieving this goal I required that the systme be built in a well-established language within the biological field (R) making it as accessable to as many researchers as possible.
-The data storage should also allow for multi-level organization, storage of large files, be accessable to multiple software packages/languages, and ultimately itegrate with the sturdy meatadata managment system, [Tethys](https://tethys.sdsu.edu/).
+The principal goal of YAWN is to produce a reliable and flexible system for recording noise metrics.
+In achieving this goal I required that the system be built in a well-established language within the biological field ([R](https://www.r-project.org/)) which is free and open source software under the GPL license.
+These characteristics make the language as accessable to as many researchers as possible.
+I also required that the data storage should also allow for multi-level organization, storage of large files, be accessable to multiple software packages/languages, and ultimately itegrate with the sturdy metadata managment system, [Tethys](https://tethys.sdsu.edu/).

-In this repository I've used the R based FFT and level metric calcualtions by Merchant et. al 2014 but updated the functions and wrappers to allow for procesing of large number of sound files and storing in a HDF5 database.
+In this repository I've used the R-based FFT and level metric calculations by Merchant et. al (2014), but updated the functions and wrappers to allow for procesing of large numbers of sound files and storing in a HDF5 database.

-This is repository contains a modidified version of [Merchant et. al's 2014](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12330) noise analysis tools.
-This major modifications between this version and the origional incude
+This repository contains a modidified version of [Merchant et. al's 2014](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12330) noise analysis tools.
+The major modifications between this version and the origional incude:

-1) Saving data to hdf5 files rather than CSV's.
-This allows for much larger data to be stored and multiple deployments in a single study
+1) Saving data to HDF5 files rather than CSV (comma-separated variable) files.
+This allows for much larger data sets to be stored efficiently, including multiple deployments within a single study;
-2) Saving large PSD data as hybrid milidecades (e.g. [Martin et al. 2021](https://static1.squarespace.com/static/52aa2773e4b0f29916f46675/t/6033d0181ce4934ad7c3d913/1614008346204/Martin_et_al_2021_Hybrid+millidecade+spectra_practical+format+for+ambient+data+exchange.pdf))
+2) Saving large PSD (power spectral density) results as hybrid milidecades (e.g. [Martin et al. 2021](https://static1.squarespace.com/static/52aa2773e4b0f29916f46675/t/6033d0181ce4934ad7c3d913/1614008346204/Martin_et_al_2021_Hybrid+millidecade+spectra_practical+format+for+ambient+data+exchange.pdf));
-3) Allow  user-specified anlysis parameters to be saved as part of database
+3) Allowing user-specified anlysis parameters to be saved as part of database;
-4) Modularizing as many aspects of the code as possible in order to integrate with SHINY apps (future) and allow for readabiliyt
+4) Modularizing as many aspects of the code as possible in order to integrate with SHINY apps (in the future) and allow for readability;
-5) Vectorizing where possible to increase speed
+5) Vectorizing where possible to increase speed;
-6) Ability to exclude the first N seconds of the file (this is useful for soundtraps)
+6) Ability to exclude the first N seconds of the file (this is useful for Soundtraps);
-7) Example code for constructing popular noise level plots from the H5DF
+7) Example code for constructing popular noise level plots from the HDF5 files.

-Data have been validated against most recent version of Pamguide so should provide consistant results.
+Computational results have been validated with test data against the most recent version of PAMGuide, so the code should provide consistant results.

-This codebase is still in developmnet (half baked) and is not ready for release.
+This codebase is still in developmnet (half-baked) and is not ready for release.
 Use at your own risk.

 ___

 ## Limitations

-The package used to load audio only handles wav files (:sob:).
-The AV package was initially attempted because of the variety of sound files it incorporates but it was not possible to create validated levels.
-At least not within the authors time/patienence.
+The package used to load audio only handles WAV files (:sob:).
+The AV package was initially attempted because of the variety of sound files it incorporates, but it was not possible to create validated levels.
+At least not within the author's available time/patienence!
 Suggestions on more flexible approaches are welcome.

-This system does not work well with high frequency data.
+This system does not work well with high frequency audio data (i.e. high sample rates).
 R has not been optimized for this and the approach is memory intensive.
-I do not recomend for data sampled at rates greater than 48khz.
+I do not recommend for data sampled at rates greater than 48 kHz.

-I have not implemented all of the features of the origional PAMGuide as they do not pertain to much of the authors work.
+I have not implemented all of the features of the origional PAMGuide as they do not pertain to much of the my work.

-Its is not possible to add to HDF5 datasets after the initial creation as the dimensions are set at the start of the run.
-So, all sound files for which you intend to be in the same dataset must be in one folder.
-The implementation created here pulls the
+It is not possible to add to HDF5 datasets after the initial creation as the dimensions are set at the start of the run.
+This means all sound files for which you intend to be in the same dataset must be in one folder.
+The implementation created here pulls from a scratch directory...

-Unlike the origional version, this code is not set up to read chunks of sound into memory, instead it must read the whole file.
+Unlike the original version, this code is not set up to read chunks of sound into memory, instead it must read the whole file.
 As such, very large and/or high frequency data are likely to gum up the works, as it were.
 This may or may not be something that gets updated in the future.

 At present, only end-to-end calibration values are accepted.